wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 	A few things to note:

 	1. This is an emergency situation - highest priority is to restore the functionality which is why we are not doing much troubleshooting.
 Also, we already know of a working state so it's much faster & easier to recover.
 	2. Why we are not using `git revert`?
-We absolutely can & it should actually be the **preferred way**, I am just doing  `git reset --hard` to demonstrate it's usage in this scenario.
+We absolutely can & it should actually be the **preferred way** on shared branches, I am just doing  `git reset --hard` to demonstrate it's usage in this scenario.
+Exception: non shared/private branche
 	3. We will still be investigating the root cause later (next scenario).

 ```bash